maliahavlicek/what2do2day/README.md

 - [heroku](https://www.heroku.com/) - runs the what2do2day application in the cloud
 - [color contrast](https://webaim.org/resourceshttps://webaim.org/resources/contrastchecker//contrastchecker/) Tool was used to adjust colors on fonts flagged as needing a higher contrast ratio from google's lighthouse audit tool.
 - [lighthouse audit](https://developers.google.com/web/tools/lighthouse) Google's open source automated too to help improve the quality of your website.
 Specifically paid attention to Accessibility  and best practices aiming for scores above 80.
+- [axe - web accessibility testing](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) a chrome extension that helps identify other accessibility issues google's lighthouse tool misses, such as land marks
+- [loom](https://www.loom.com/) I wanted to learn how to take videos of my code with audio and discovered loom which currently is freeware and installed as a chrome extension.
 ### APIs
-- [SMTP](https://github.com/python/cpython/blob/3.8/Lib/smtplib.py) - Send user notices when an event is joined or when an event they have joined has been updated.
+- [SMTP](https://github.com/python/cpython/blob/3.8/Lib/smtplib.py) - Send user notices when an event is joined or when an event they have joined has been updated, or canceled via a deletion of the place.
 - [Google Maps Javascript API](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/) - Customized Map of event and places

 ## Defensive Programming